noblox/noblox.js-server/README.md

-# roblox-js-server
+# noblox.js-server

 [![ROBLOX API Discord](https://img.shields.io/badge/discord-roblox%20api%20chat-blue.svg?style=flat-square)](https://discord.gg/EDXNdAT)

-This is a primitive example server that uses my [roblox-js](https://github.com/sentanos/roblox-js) library, allowing users to execute site actions from in-game via HttpService.
+This is a primitive example server that uses my [noblox.js](https://github.com/suufi/noblox.js) library, allowing users to execute site actions from in-game via HttpService.

 ## Instructions

-Go to settings.json and set `username` and `password` to the username and password of the ROBLOX account you want to use.
+Go to settings.json and set `cookie` to the .ROBLOSECURITY cookie of the ROBLOX account you want to use.
 The `key` field is essentially a password for the site (to prevent strangers from accessing account functions).
 There is also an optional setting `maximumRank` which can be used to prevent attacks.
 User's above this rank are immune from having their rank changed and attempts to change a user's rank to something above this will be rejected.
 I recommend generating a random string or just smashing your keyboard since this will typically be accessed by another script that doesn't have to memorize said key.

 ## Free Host Tutorial
 1. Go to [heroku.com](https://heroku.com/) and sign up for an account.